Euno257/intro_jekyll/README.md

 #### Just wait a second, I refreshed my page & "we are not getting anything on our server why?"
 It's happening because in our new theme, it doesn't contains layouts like 'page','home' & 'post'.
 So go to your theme's github repository and checkout the layouts folder.
 Change the layouts in the our websites folder.
 It's amazing!

+## Custom layouts
+You can also add a "layout" folder if you want to customize your websites layout.
+Add html file inside the folder and specify the file's name in each markdown file's layout section.